Bronek/function_ref__constant_wrapper/dxxxx.md

 # Polls taken

-During the discussion on [P3740R1](https://isocpp.org/files/papers/P3740R1.html) in Sofia, LEWG took a series of polls which ultimately led to the decision to keep `std::nontype` parameters in `std::function_ref` constructors and rename it, rather than replace `std::nontype` with `std::constant_wrapper`, while opening a path for a possible NB comment which might request such a change.
+During the discussion on [P3740R1](https://isocpp.org/files/papers/P3740R1.html) in Sofia, LEWG took a series of polls which ultimately led to the decision to keep `nontype` parameters in `function_ref` constructors and rename it, rather than replace `nontype` with `constant_wrapper`, while opening a path for a possible NB comment which might request such a change.

 First, the following three polls were taken as popularity contest: